 The site contains information from quite a lot of sources.
 Most of it has been pulled together by hand.
 These processes need to be automated to reduce effort.

-These are useful and practical, but in order to reach a wider audience we probably need a Twitter and Facebook presence.
+These are useful and practical, but in order to reach a wider audience we have a Twitter and probably need a Facebook presence.

 NeoMutt already contains lots of features that Mutt doesn’t have.
 These features were often only available as patches which meant that they didn’t get much testing.